Culture.Story.tribe.

 Ethos informs vision.
 Vision informs action.

-Define your company's culture.
+Define your organizational culture.

-Learn to tell your story and grow your tribe.
+Learn to tell your story and grow your tribe

 Ethos informs vision.
 Vision informs action.

-Define your company's culture.
+Define your organizational culture.

-Learn to tell your story and grow your tribe.
+Learn to tell your story and grow your tribe

 I believe in the power of words.